Peru judge denies ousted leader Pedro Castillo's jail appeal

 On Monday, she acceded in part to protesters’ demands, announcing in a nationally televised address that she would send Congress a proposal to move up elections to April 2024.
 She had previously asserted that she aimed to remain president for the remaining 3 1/2 years of her predecessor’s term.

 In the streets of Lima, officers have doused protesters with tear gas and repeatedly beat them.
-Outside the capital, demonstrators burned police stations, took over an airstrip used by the armed forces and invaded the runway of an international airport favored by tourists and hiking enthusiasts.
+Outside the capital, demonstrators burned police stations, took over an airstrip used by the armed forces and invaded the runway of the international airport in Arequipa, which is

 The national police reported that 130 officers have been injured in clashes with demonstrators, according to state media.